 To student teach in the fall, teacher candidates must complete an application at the beginning of the previous spring semester.
 To student teach in the spring, teacher candidates must complete an application at the beginning of the previous fall semester.

-Please note: Student teaching in New York City (SUTEC) and Australia will require an additional student teaching application and eligibility requirements.
+Please note: Student teaching in New York City (SUTEC) and Australia will require an additional student teaching application and eligibility requirements - deadlines apply.
 Please visit the Field Experience and School Partnerships Office or the SUNY Cortland International Programs Office for more details.

 When completing the application for student teaching, teacher candidates are required to disclose information to their program/department coordinator and the Field Experience and School Partnerships Office regarding relatives employed or attending school in any school district where placement could occur.
 The term “relative” includes parents, spouse, children, step-children, siblings, aunts, uncles and/or in-laws.
 Under most circumstances, teacher candidates will not be placed in districts where relatives are employed.
 Failure to provide this information may jeopardize continuation in that placement or the program.